What opportunities will this course give me?

 You must have a suitable Level 2 automotive qualification, along with a genuine interest in gaining experience of working in the retail automotive industry.

-You will need 4 GCSEs at Grade 4 including English Language and mathematics.
+You will need 4 GCSEs at Grade 9-4 including English Language and maths.

 For internal progression you will have completed L2 in the relevant vocational area and made positive progress to achieving your GCSE English and Maths (if below Grade 4) as well as demonstrating that you have upheld the college values.